willcosgrove/cartman/README.md

 - `ttl` - will tell you how many seconds until the cart expires.
 It will return -1 if the cart will never expire
 - `touch` - which will reset the ttl back to whatever expiration length is set in the config.
 Touch is automatically called after `add_item` and `remove_item`
 - `destroy!` - which will delete the cart, and all the line_items out of it
+- `reassign(id)` - this method will reassign the cart's unique identifier.
+So to access this cart at a later time after reassigning, you would put `Cart.new(reassigned_id)`.
+This is useful for having a cart for an unsigned in user.
+You can use their session ID while they're unauthenticated, and then when they sign in, you can reassign the cart to the user's ID.
+NOTE: Reassigning will overwrite any cart in it's way.

 Lets walk through an example implementation with a Rails app that has a User model and a Product model.